-Why it Works: "Spider-Man: Far from Home's" Timely and Terrifying New Villain
+"Spider-Man: Far from Home" Turns a Campy Comic Book Rogue Into a Timely and Terrifying Villain

-Spoiler alert: even though the movie has been out for a week and I intentionally waited as long as I could before releasing this post, if you haven’t seen it already and don’t want anything spoiled, turn away and come back after you’ve seen Spider-Man: Far from Home.
+SPOILER ALERT: even though the movie has been out for a week and I intentionally waited as long as I could before sharing my takeaways, if you haven’t seen it already and don’t want anything spoiled, turn away and come back after you’ve seen Spider-Man: Far from Home.
 You’ve been warned!
-What follows are my perspectives on the movie and why I think Marvel Studios just gave us one of its mostly timely and terrifying villains yet.

-At its core, Far from Home balances Spider-Man’s cosmic battles with Peter Parker just trying to survive being a teenager to perfection.
-He’s fighting Elemental creatures in one scene and trying to sit next to the girl likes in another.
-Director Jon Watt’s understanding of teen drama is on point, as is Tom Holland’s performance, a big reason why we (like Tony Stark) have faith in the future of the MCU.
+At its core, Far from Home balances Spider-Man’s cosmic battles with a teenage Peter Parker just trying to survive being a teenager.
+He’s fighting Elemental creatures in one scene and trying to position himself so he can sit next to the girl likes in another.

-There is so much to like and even love about Spider-Man: Far from Home, but where I really want to focus my attention for this week, is how Marvel Studios brought a classic Spidey villain into the MCU and reinvented him for the modern era.
+There is so much to love about Spider-Man: Far from Home, but where I really want to focus my attention is how Marvel Studios brought a classic (and campy) Spidey villain into the MCU and reimagined him for the modern era.

 Let’s talk about Mysterio!

-The bottom line is, it takes an enormous amount of vision as a creative team to bring a Spider-man villain to the big screen and get it right.
-You must stay true to the essence of that character while somehow grounding him in the modern world, not to mention the rest of the MCU.
+The bottom line is, it takes an enormous amount of vision to bring a Spider-man villain to the big screen and get it right.
+You must stay true to the essence of that character while somehow grounding him in the real world, not to mention the rest of the MCU.

-1. Ground the villain’s origin in the aftermath of known events from in the MCU,
+1. Ground the villain’s origin in known events from in the MCU,

-2. Focus their motivations on personal gain over global destruction,
+2. Focus their motivation on personal gain over global destruction,

 3. Find a GREAT actor!

 Disney and Marvel Studios’ marketing for Spider-Man: Far from Home proved to be just as much an illusion as one of Mysterio’s master ploys.
-I still remember asking one of my friends the day the trailer dropped, “how crazy would it be if Mysterio is actually making up being from an alternate universe and is just taking advantage of everyone’s fears and theories following the snap?”
+I still remember asking one of my friends the day the trailer dropped, “how crazy would it be if Mysterio is actually lying about being from an alternate universe (or multiverse) to take advantage of everyone’s fear and fan conspiracy theories following the snap?”